sdlt/TNS_ToolBox/README.md

 > make libtns

-The 'RealPower' and 'TNS' executables can be ran from the command line.
+The `RealPower` and `TNS` executables can be ran from the command line.
-'RealPower' computes the ingredients of the TNS model (it has several options), 'TNS' computes the prediction of TNS model, and 'libTNS.so' is a library that can be used externally in other C codes or wrappers.
+`RealPower` computes the ingredients of the TNS model (it has several options), `TNS` computes the prediction of TNS model, and `libTNS.so` is a library that can be used externally in other C codes or wrappers.

-*** Python wrapper ***
+## Python wrapper

-The model can be used as a python module calling the libTNS library.
+The model can be used as a python module calling the `libTNS` library.
 The python module needs first to be created with cffi.
 For this:
 > cd pymodule